 This special service allows parents to publicly present their children to God and make a commitment to bring them up in a Christ-centered home.
-At Blackhawk Church, child dedication celebration services are held several times a year on Sunday afternoons.
+At Blackhawk Church, child dedication celebration services are held several times a year on Sunday.

 What does it signify?

 It is a parent’s act of dedication, making a spiritual commitment to God concerning the upbringing of their child.
 This commitment involves a lifestyle of praying for the child, teaching from God’s Word and setting a Christ-like example.

 Dedication is not infant baptism.
 It does not indicate or assure salvation.
 At Blackhawk Church, we believe that every person must exercise personal faith in Christ when he or she is old enough to understand the Gospel.
 For an explanation of baptism at Blackhawk Church, please visit the baptism page of our website.

 Where in Scripture is there a precedent for dedication of a child?